cirosantilli/linux-cheat/image/README.md

 Lossless or lossy, in practice lossless applications only.

-#get info on image
+#Get info on image

-- `file`: type, and for certain formats size other major parameters such as depth.
+- `file $f`: type, and for certain formats size other major parameters such as depth.
+- ImageMagick `identify -format $f`

 #Editors